Pratikmanure/Pratikmanure/README.md

 -- Hi , I'm Pratik

-Data Analyst | Full-Stack ML Developer | AIML Engineer
+Aspiring Data Analyst | Begineer AIML Engineer

-I'm a learner work at the intersection of Data Analytics, Machine Learning, and Software Development, building systems that not only analyze data but also turn it into intelligent applications.
+I'm a learner work at the intersection of Data Analytics, Machine Learning, building systems that not only analyze data but also turn it into intelligent applications.

 -- About Me

 * 🎓 3rd Year Engineering Student
 * 📊 Skilled in Data Analysis (Python, SQL)
 * 🤖 Building ML & AI-powered applications
-* 💻 Experienced in FastAPI & full-stack integration
+* 💻 Learning Database Systems
 * 📈 Interested in Trading Systems & Data-driven decision making
 * 🌱 Currently improving system design & deployment skills